bbuxton0823/policy-bot/README.md

 Policy Bot serves as your organization's policy knowledge base and assistant, making policy information accessible through natural conversation.
 Whether you're looking for specific policy details, need clarification on procedures, or want to understand how policies apply to particular situations, Policy Bot provides accurate, sourced answers in seconds.

+Policy Bot is built on OpenAI's advanced language models and vector database technology, enabling it to understand complex policy questions and retrieve relevant information from your organization's document repository.
+The system maintains context throughout conversations, allowing for natural follow-up questions and detailed explorations of policy topics.

 The application allows you to:

-- Upload and manage your organization's policy documents in various formats
+- **Upload and manage your organization's policy documents** in various formats (PDF, Word, TXT)
-- Query policies using natural language, just as you would ask a colleague
+- **Query policies using natural language**, just as you would ask a colleague
-- Receive answers with specific citations to source documents and sections
+- **Receive answers with specific citations** to source documents and sections
+- **Generate visual representations of policy data** with charts and graphs
+- **Copy charts and visualizations** to clipboard for use in other applications
-- Supplement policy information with current web data when needed
+- **Supplement policy information** with current web data when needed
-- Save and manage conversation threads for future reference
+- **Save and manage conversation threads** for future reference
-- Access policy information from any device with a web browser
+- **Access policy information** from any device with a web browser
+- **Toggle between light and dark modes** for comfortable viewing in any environment

+Policy Bot is designed with both ease of use and powerful functionality in mind.
+The intuitive interface requires minimal training for users, while the sophisticated AI backend ensures accurate and relevant responses to policy inquiries.

 **We strongly recommend reading this entire README file** to fully understand the capabilities and setup requirements of Policy Bot.
 This documentation provides comprehensive information on installation, configuration, usage, and troubleshooting to ensure you get the most out of the application.